Niall McCrudden: Health

 He endured depression and had spent time receiving treatment in hospital.
 He discharged himself and was found dead in his Drumcondra home at the age of 45 on the evening of 20 February 2010.
-He had one son, who outlived him alongside his parents, twin brother and sister.
+He was survived by his son, his parents, his twin brother and his sister.

 Many of Ireland's celebrities, including models, former Miss World Rosanna Davison, musicians, Eurovision Song Contest winners, television personalities, snooker players and the Lord Mayor of Dublin, attended McCrudden's funeral at the Corpus Christi Church in Griffith Avenue, Dublin on 24 February 2010.
 Boyzone member Keith Duffy was one of those who helped carry the coffin.
-Fellow Boyzone member and friend Mikey Graham tweeted his disappointment at the news — "Very sad today.
+Fellow Boyzone member and friend Mikey Graham tweeted his dismay at the news – "Very sad today.
 Lost a very close pal on Saturday and just found out before I went on ice.
 So damn tough, another friend gone.
-RIP pal." — he was unable to attend the funeral as he was in London rehearsing for a television show.
+RIP pal." – he was unable to attend the funeral as he was in London rehearsing for a television show.
 Boyzone had known McCrudden since 1993.